rowechenzhong/Vision/Analysis/functional/normed subspaces.md

 Let's verify this works; its a little tedious to be honest.

 > [!idea]
 When I saw this, I desperately wanted the \"arginf\" $w$ to be unique, defined, and actually just the projection onto the $W$-subspace, as is the case in a finite-dimensional inner product space.
-This is complete bullshit, and is a wake-up call of the level of generality we're at.
+This is complete cap, and is a wake-up call of the level of generality we're at.
 Don't worry, things should get much better later when we restrict to Hilbert spaces.

 >[!problem] Easy part
 >Show $\norm{\bullet}$ is positive semidefinite and homogenous.